Australia gun buyback stopped 16 mass shootings, calculations show

 Simon Chapman of the University of Sydney and colleagues have watched to see what happened in Australia since then.

-In the 18 years preceding and including the Port Arthur massacre, the new analysis of firearm deaths showed that 13 mass shootings had occurred between 1979 and 2013.
+In the 18 years before and including the Port Arthur massacre, the new analysis showed that 13 mass shootings happened between 1979 and 2013.
 "None has occurred in the 22 years since," they wrote.

 Related